dzhang32/codino/README.rst

 |

 ``codino`` takes as input a codon design, the frequency of the nucleotides at each position, then outputs the expected amino acid frequency.
-Hopefully, in future, it will also do the reverse.

 Installation instructions
 -------------------------